Gm. 50 (German Luftwaffe Dornier Do 217 Bomber)

-A heavy bomber used by the German Luftwaffe during World War II, known for its powerful armament but plagued by technical problems and low production numbers.
+A medium bomber used by the German Luftwaffe during World War II, known for its versatility and use in both strategic and tactical bombing.

 Gm.
 25 (General Motors M24 Chaffee Light Tank)